A TV Tropes Wiki Trope

 Deconstructions are often Darker and Edgier

-.
+of a trope or genre.
 Thus a cartoon version of the medieval princess becomes grittier and less colorful.
 However, the converse is not true; making something darker and edgier isn't necessarily a deconstruction.

 If the princess is raised in a restrictive environment due to her gender, becomes a pawn in international politics, and learns to keep her head above the water by playing political intrigue using feminine wiles and her position of influence with powerful people, this is a deconstruction.